-8 Best Portable (Mini & Micro) Guitar Amps in 2019 – Freedom to Play
+8 Best Small Guitar Amps (Mini & Micro) in 2019 – Portable for Practice

 Mini guitar amps are a great solution for the players on the move and street performers.
 You can plug in your guitar and mic wherever you are and start playing or recording.

 Most of the battery-powered models can also run on AC, making them even more versatile.
 Some models also offer stereo speakers, extensive amp modeling options, and built-in effects.

 8 Best Small Guitar Amps for Musicians on the Go